secretstartups/handbook/support/support-ops/training/automations.html.md

 Doing so will bring up the automation editor page.
 From here, you can tweak the various aspects of the automation.
-Once you have the edits in place, ensure the dropdown at the bottom right says `Update` and click the black `Submit` button.
+Once you have the edits in place, ensure the dropdown at the bottom right says `Update` and click the blue `Submit` button.

 ## Deactivating an automation via Zendesk